- Heart Conditions

 Lung Scans & Tests

-Diagnosing lung diseases when they’re in the early stages is vital to effective treatment.
-Our dedicated specialists treat adults and children with simple and complex conditions at our innovative, ground-breaking heart and lung centre.
-We provide a wide range of tests and scans to aid diagnosis for a whole host of lung conditions.
-These include:
+Diagnosing lung diseases when they are at an early stage is vital to effective treatment.
+Our dedicated specialists treat adults and children with a range of conditions at our innovative, ground-breaking heart and lung centre.

 Lung Function Tests

-- Gas transfer: This test involves breathing in a harmless gas, holding it in for 10 seconds and then breathing out the gas into a mouthpiece.
-We will then test the gas to detect how much oxygen is in the lungs
+This test involves breathing in a harmless gas, holding it in for 10 seconds and then breathing out the gas into a mouthpiece.
+We will then test the gas to detect how much oxygen is in the lungs.

-- Chest X-Ray: A chest x –ray is just like a normal x-ray and allows us to get a picture of your lungs, heart, large arteries, ribs and diaphragm.
+A chest x-ray is just like a normal x-ray.
+It allows us to get a picture of your lungs, heart, large arteries, ribs and diaphragm.
 You will be asked to hold your breath during the x-ray and most often two will be taken.

-- Nuclear Medicine: Nuclear medicine can be used in the diagnosis of heart or lung conditions by injecting a special substance with radioactive properties into the blood.
-Known as a ‘tracer’ this substance helps to highlight the part of the body being scanned.
+Nuclear medicine can be used in the diagnosis of heart or lung conditions by injecting a special substance with radioactive properties into the blood.
+Known as a ‘tracer’, this substance helps to highlight the part of the body being scanned.

 The diagnostic tests include: